-- 1. Students will be instructed in principles of body mechanics prior to practice and return demonstration of moving, lifting, and transferring skills. - 2.
-Student should use caution when practicing lifting skills and should not lift another student who is too heavy without assistance. - 3.
-Students practicing lifting techniques will not perform these procedures in a foolish or unsafe manner.
-Irresponsible behavior will result in the student's failure to pass that particular skills lab. - 4.
-Equipment used for body mechanics practice (bed, wheelchairs, stretcher, etc.) will be maintained in good working condition.
-Any broken part will be reported immediately to Director of Standard College and/or instructors. - 5.
-The wheels of all equipment (wheelchairs, stretchers, and beds) are to be locked during practice and return demonstration.
+1. Students will be instructed in principles of body mechanics prior to practice and return demonstration of moving, lifting, and transferring skills.

+2. Student should use caution when practicing lifting skills and should not lift another student who is too heavy without assistance.

+3. Students practicing lifting techniques will not perform these procedures in a foolish or unsafe manner.
+Irresponsible behavior will result in the student's failure to pass that particular skills lab.

+4. Equipment used for body mechanics practice (bed, wheelchairs, stretcher, etc.) will be maintained in good working condition.
+Any broken part will be reported immediately to Deputy Executive Director-Academic of Standard College and/or instructors.

+5. The wheels of all equipment (wheelchairs, stretchers, and beds) are to be locked during practice and return demonstration.

+Clinical Site Safety

+1. The policies and procedures of the specific clinical agency/site will be adhered to as well as those policies and procedures of Standard College Nursing Program by both instructors and students during the clinical experience.

+Each student will submit evidence of a health examination, required laboratory studies and vaccinations as required by the Nursing Program at time of admission.
+Each student must submit a completed "Change in Health Status" form specifying any changes in the student's health.
+Evidence of current CPR certifications and PPD, as well as any other requirements indicated by affiliating clinical agencies must be submitted annually.

+4. A syllabus will be provided for each clinical nursing course with additional clinical safety guidelines, as appropriate.